 In the standard Reinforcement from Human Feedback (RLHF) pipeline~\citep{ziegler2019fine} this is realized in a sequence of steps.
 Firstly, we perform supervised fine-tuning on the task for which we would like to learn preferences, to shift the distribution of the language model in-domain with the PO data.
 Then, a reward model is trained, responsible for assigning a higher score (reward) to chosen responses and lower scores to rejected ones.
 Given a policy network $\pi$ (i.e., the model that we aim to optimize), responses are sampled and then scored by the reward model.
 The policy training aims to maximize the rewards associated with chosen responses and minimize those of rejected ones, subject to a KL constraint with a reference model $\pi_\text{ref}$.
 The constraint prevents the policy $\pi$ from deviating too much from the distribution that the reward model has learned, as well as avoids reward hacking.
 The above process is translated into the following objective.

 where $r(x,y)$ corresponds to the reward for response $y$ given input $x$, $\KL$ is the Kullback-Leibler Divergence between the policy $\pi(\cdot | x)$ and the reference model $\pi_\text{ref}(\cdot | x)$ over response sequences.
-In practice, the policy and reference models are the same at the beginning of training while the latter remains frozen.
+In practice, policy and reference are the same at the start of training with the latter frozen.